 For successful completion of the Bachelor of Social Work (BSW) degree, students will complete both a pre-field (a minimum of 45 field hours) and a field internship (minimum of 450 hours).
 Students can refer to the BSW Field Manual for more information.
-Students will submit a pre-field application and meet with the BSW Field Director, Dr. Margaret Smith to discuss their interest.
+Students will submit a pre-field application and meet with the BSW Field Director, Jessica Hippely, to discuss their interest.
 Students are notified by email of a referral to a potential field site and are asked to schedule an interview with the prospective agency.
 In order for one to begin placement, students are required to present up-to-date clearances for the state.
 These include Child Abuse, Criminal Record, and Background clearances.

 During SOWK 410 Practice III, undergraduate students participate in a concurrent pre-field experience (minimum of 45 field hours) that familiarizes them with the field agency's organization and policies.
 Most students complete their formal field internship at their pre-field site in the following Spring semester.
 Each Spring, the senior class sponsors a fair in which they present their current field agencies to the junior class.